mtaylor/undercloud-live/README.md

         setup-network

+1. [HOST] Export LIBVIRT_DEFAULT_URI to prevent undercloud-live using qemu:///system.
+Check that the default libvirt connection for your user is qemu:///system.
+If it is not, set an environment variable to configure the connection.

+        export LIBVIRT_DEFAULT_URI=${LIBVIRT_DEFAULT_URI:-"qemu:///system"}

 1. [HOST] Create the baremetal nodes.
 Specify the path to your undercloud-live checkout as needed.
 Save the output of this command, you will need it later.